SelectUSA/website/events/_posts/2015-07-22-webinar-brazil-road-show.md

 ## About the SelectUSA Brazil Road Show

-Brazil is one of the top ten major economies in the world, and also ranks within the **top 10 fastest growing investors in the United States**.
+Brazil is one of the top 10 major economies in the world, and also ranks within the **top 10 fastest growing investors in the United States**.
 With a territory the size of the continental USA, Brazil presents a **diversified economy with well-developed industrial and services sectors**, ranging from aerospace multinationals and IT start-ups to sophisticated financial companies.

 Brazilian companies have been exposed to the international market for almost 25 years now (after the market opened in 1992),  and **internationalization of operations is a hot topic** in the business community.